Sacko-AuSdL/ALTTPR_Door_Tracker/README.md

 - Click a tile in the picker to add it.
 - Click one door hotspot, then another door hotspot, to create a connection.
 - Click an existing connection line to remove it.
+- Click a door hotspot to open the marker menu.
+- Choose a marker icon to mark the door requirement.
+- Click an existing marker icon to remove it again.
 - Drag tiles around the canvas to organize the current route.
-- Use the Run Settings panel to change door shuffle mode, entrance mode, and tile size.
+- Use the Run Settings panel to change door shuffle mode, entrance mode, tile size, and door label display.

 The tracker state is saved in browser LocalStorage.